 In addition, Southern California is a culinary delight, even on my meager budget.
 I don’t think I’ve had a bad meal here yet, except when it’s been something I cooked myself.
 And of course, there is the refreshing lack of Bible-thumpers and teabaggers in the civic realm.

-Perhaps most importantly, though: almost everybody out here is from somewhere else, and nobody here gives a damn which high school or college I went to or what family I’m from.
+Perhaps most importantly, though: almost everybody out here is from somewhere else, and nobody here gives a fuck which high school or college I went to, or what family I’m from.
 By almost any account, there shouldn’t even be a city here; there’s no natural port, and the nearest large-scale source of fresh drinking water is hundreds of miles away.
 But in the same way that the Los Angeles Basin was an entirely blank slate upon which to build a massive city from scratch, my life out here feels like a blank slate that can be given whatever attributes or characteristics I want.